NickyMeuleman/nicky-blog/content/linux-on-windows-wsl2-zsh-docker/index.md

 That way they benefit from file performance increases compared to WSL1.

 In WSL2 you can now access files from Linux in Windows and the other way around.
-Modifying Linux files from from Windows in WSL1 was always warned against, as this could cause _bad things_ to happen.
+Modifying Linux files from Windows in WSL1 was always warned against, as this could cause _bad things_ to happen.
 Whoooo, spooky 👻 (but, really, it was a bad idea.)

 More details on changes are available in Microsoft's [WSL2 release blogpost](https://devblogs.microsoft.com/commandline/wsl-2-is-now-available-in-windows-insiders/)